 Step 1: Develop a Menu That You Love

-Keep your list of menu options as short as possible.
-Too many menu items confuse customers.
+Another reason to keep your list of menu options as short as possible is that too many menu items confuse customers.
 Restaurant goers like it when they can pick their meal in two minutes or less.

 Also, consider pricing when you develop your menu.
 Prices dictate what ingredients you use and how you set up the kitchen to cook those ingredients.

 Yes, it would be nice if your kitchen was big and bright and full of useful square footage.
 But setting up a full-service commercial kitchen in a small space is definitely possible.
-You just have to use that space wisely.
+You just have to use your space wisely when it comes to small-space restaurant kitchen design.
+Simple restaurant kitchen layouts are best for smaller spaces.

 There are three common design strategies for commercial kitchens.
 The design you choose depends on your preferences, the preferences of the cook, and your menu.
-Let's take a closer look at each.
+Let's take a closer look at each of these common small commercial kitchen layout examples:

-A zone kitchen spreads the workflow across different zones.
+A zone kitchen is a savvy small commercial kitchen design that spreads the workflow across different zones.
 Each zone has its own specific function.
 And the crew working in the zones specialize in that area.

 Most zone kitchens have an area with lots of counter space for food prep.
 This is where you'll measure ingredients, slice meat, cut up veggies, marinate, etc.

-The cooking zone might be a simple set up with a grill and a fryer.
-Or it might be more complicated, with several different ovens, cooktops, and warming pans.
+The cooking zone might be a simple setup with a grill and a fryer.
+Or it might be more complicated, with several ovens, cooktops, and warming pans.
 It's all dependent on your menu.

 Zone kitchens have places for cold storage, dry storage, and sanitation.
 And you might opt for a separate zone to plate the food once it's cooked.